Last Updated on

 Getting started with Tailwind isn’t only easy, it’s free!

 To use Tailwind’s Hashtag Finder, you first need to get yourself an account with Tailwind.
-Click here to sign up for a free Tailwind trial and sign up through your Instagram account.
+Click here to sign up for your free Tailwind account!

 After creating your account, you’ll be able to test out Tailwind’s Hashtag Finder to see for yourself how helpful it really is.